-Management has assessed the Company's ability to continue as a going concern in accordance with the requirements of ASC 205-40 and determined that the Company's accumulated deficit, history of losses and future expected losses met the ASC 205-40 standard for raising substantial doubt about the Company's ability to continue as a going concern.
-The Company does not have adequate financial resources to fund its forecasted operating costs for at least one year after the date that these condensed consolidated financial statements are issued.
-The accompanying condensed consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.
+Management has assessed the Company's ability to continue as a going concern in accordance with the requirements of Accounting Standards Codification ("ASC") 205-40.
+The Company has adequate financial resources to fund its forecasted operating costs for at least one year after the date that these condensed consolidated financial statements were issued on August 10, 2023.
 Accordingly, the condensed consolidated financial statements have been prepared on a basis that assumes the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities and commitments in the ordinary course of business.

-To finance its operations, the Company will need to raise additional capital, which cannot be assured.
-Unless and until the Company reach's profitability in the future, it will require additional capital to fund our operations, which could be raised through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations and strategic alliances.
+Based on its current cash flow projections and considering the terms of the Amended Hercules Loan and with no additional funding, the Company believes it has sufficient cash, cash equivalents and marketable securities to fund operations into 2025.
+However, to finance its operations in 2025 and beyond, the Company will need to raise additional capital, which cannot be assured.
+Unless and until the Company reaches profitability in the future, it will require additional capital to fund our operations, which could be raised through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations and strategic alliances.
 If the Company is unable to obtain funding, it could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which would adversely affect its business prospects, or it may be unable to continue operations.